Bridgewater Bridge: Fourth bridge

 Rail services ceased using the bridge when the South Line was cut back to terminate at the Brighton Transport Hub in June 2014.
 The bridge received an Engineering Heritage Marker from Engineers Australia in 2018 as part of its Engineering Heritage Recognition Program.

+Following the opening of the new Bridgewater Bridge, the old bridge started to be demolished in October 2025 and is expected to conclude in mid-2026.
+Upon completion on-water vessels will be able to travel upstream of Bridgewater towards the Derwent Valley.